-Rolling Process – Contact us from January 2020!
+Rolling Process – Contact our office!

-Companies developing products or technologies related to materials can apply for matching funds for internship through our collaboration with Entrepreneurship At Cornell.
+Companies developing products or technologies related to materials can apply for matching funds for internship through our collaboration with Entrepreneurship at Cornell.

 The CCMR will provide 20% of the internship cost not to exceed $1,000 to selected companies developing products or technologies related to materials.

 Manufacturing and R&D NYS small to mid-sized businesses from the following industry sectors are eligible: materials, chemistry, energy, pharmaceuticals, food, and textile.

 Students from the following departments and colleges are eligible: College of Engineering, and Departments of Fiber Science and Apparel Design, Chemistry and Chemical Biology, Physics, applied Physics, and Food Science.

 John Sinnott, CCMR

 Entrepreneurship at Cornell Contact: